thephez/dash-docs/_includes/devdoc/ref_transactions.md

 transactions modified classical transactions by:

 1. Splitting the 32 bit `version` field into two 16 bit fields (`version` and `type`)
-2. Adding support for a generic extra payload following the `lock_time` field
+2. Adding support for a generic extra payload following the `lock_time` field.
+The maximum allowed size for a transaction version 3 extra payload is 10000 bytes (`MAX_TX_EXTRA_PAYLOAD`).

 Classical (financial) transactions have a `type` of 0 while special transactions have a `type` defined in the DIP describing them.
 A list of current special